AdsJumbo/AdsJumbo.com/README.md

 a) In the Header section:
 <pre><code>xmlns:adsjumbo="using:AdsJumbo"</code></pre>

-b) In the Grid or anywhere on the XAML page just add:
+b) In the Grid or anywhere on the XAML page just add:<br/>
 Ad tag which you get in your DASHBOARD - MY APPS - SELECT YOUR APP - GET AD TAG

 # Support: